pmunoz-defontana/generative-ai-ml-latam-samples/blueprints/multipage-document-analysis/backend/README.md

 9. APIs are managed using [Amazon API Gateway](https://aws.amazon.com/api-gateway/).
 10. Source documents and results documents are stored in an [Amazon S3](https://aws.amazon.com/s3/) bucket.
 11. [Amazon Cognito](https://aws.amazon.com/es/cognito/) is used to manage the users of the application.
-12. [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) is used to monitor and log the status of the application.
+12. [AWS WAF](https://aws.amazon.com/waf/) protect the API from security exploits.

 To deploy this stack run